GC-DRI/Dhrift-GC/workshops/pandas.md

     - Import Pandas and read in a CSV file as a DataFrame
     - Explore your data, including displaying and sampling the data
     - Clean your data, including checking for duplicates and converting data types
-    - Review and interpret summary statistics
     - Filter your data, including renaming, selecting, dropping, and adding columns
-    - Analyze your data by sorting columns, grouping columns, and counting values
+    - Analyze your data by sorting columns, grouping columns, and summing values
     - Visualize your data with basic bar charts, pie charts, and time series
     - Write a DataFrame to a CSV file
     - Build your Pandas skills with the Pandas documentation and other resources